KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EnergyMonitor by deg0nz](https://github.com/deg0nz/MMM-EnergyMonitor)

-1. Typo: Found `Magic Mirror` in file `MMM-EnergyMonitor.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-EnphaseSolar by matt-thurling](https://github.com/matt-thurling/MMM-EnphaseSolar)